The average cost to texture drywall is $625

 The cost to texture drywall ranges between $450 and $1,200, with most paying an average of $625.

-Spray-on applications are more budget-friendly at $0.80 to $1.50 per square foot, while hand-applied methods can cost up to $2 per square foot.
+Spray-on textures cost between $0.80 and $1.50 per square foot, while hand-applied finishes can reach $2 per square foot.

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Drywall texture costs depend on several factors, including the texture type, project size, and labor rates.
+Drywall texture costs depend on several factors, including the type of texture, project size, and labor rates.

 Texture Type | Cost per Sq.
 Ft. |